+Nicola Green is a British artist and social historian.
+Taking an interdisciplinary approach to her artistic practice, Green works at the intersection of contemporary visual storytelling and traditional portraiture.
 Green is celebrated for having a unique perspective that offers profound insights into the dynamics of representation and legacy, and how visual language can spark change.
 Assuming the role of witness to momentous global events, she creates artworks that preserve and reflect our shared heritage, exploring how art can connect us to the past to illuminate history, capture pivotal moments in the present, and inspire transformative visions for the future.

-Green gained global recognition for her body of work and archive, In Seven Days..., the result of her unprecedented artistic access to Barack Obama’s 2008 presidential campaign.
+Green gained global recognition for her body of work and archive, In Seven Days... the result of her unprecedented artistic access to Barack Obama’s 2008 presidential campaign.
 With a front row seat to the historic events on Obama’s campaign trail, Green created a complex visual legacy of this moment, hailed by The Metropolitan Museum of Art as “an artistic and historic masterpiece.”

 Encounters is a decades-long body of work and archive created by Green in collaboration with global religious leaders.
 Encounters includes a series of artworks each with a bespoke patterned background bejewelled with the history, faith, and culture that they represent.
-Subjects include Pope Francis, Chief Rabbi Jonathan Sacks and Archbishop Desmond Tutu.
+Subjects include Pope Francis, Chief Rabbi Jonathan Sacks, and Archbishop Desmond Tutu.
 Encounters has been described as the first and only artwork in the history of global art to portray all the world’s major religions together and without hierarchy.

-Green is dedicated to social impact and has worked tirelessly towards creating positive change in the art world and beyond.
+Green is dedicated to social impact and has worked tirelessly towards creating positive change in the artworld and beyond.
 She co-founded and directed the Diaspora Pavilion at the 57th Venice Biennale in 2017.
 In 2019, Green founded the Khadija Saye Arts programme at IntoUniversity, UK.
 In 2022, Green was a Principal Artist for The World Reimagined, UK.
 As Co-Founder and Chair of Sophia Point Rainforest Research Centre Guyana, Green has championed the preservation and exploration of the Guiana Shield, the world’s largest remaining pristine rainforest.

-2021 Zuleika Gallery, Woodstock, Oxford
+2021 Zuleika Gallery, Woodstock, UK

-2018 Encounters St Martin-in-the-Fields, Trafalgar Square, London
+2018 St Martin-in-the-Fields, Trafalgar Square, London

-2017 Solo Candida Stevens Gallery, Chichester, Sussex
+2017 Candida Stevens Gallery, Chichester, UK

-2016 The Dance of Colour Flowers Gallery, London
+2016 Flowers Gallery, London

 2015 Jealous Gallery, London